18F/handbook/pages/general-information-and-resources/reasonable-accommodations.md

 *This page provides guidance on how RA requests are processed at TTS.
 If you are applying to a role and are not yet a TTS employee, please follow the [applicant accommodations instructions](https://join.tts.gsa.gov/hiring-process/#:~:text=method%20of%20communication.-,Accommodations,-We%20want%20to) listed on JoinTTS.*

-## Who is involved in the RA process?
+## Who is involved in the reasonable accommodation process?

 There are three key people involved in the RA process:
 - The requester (or a representative acting on the requester’s behalf)